 What is the Average Down Payment for a House?

-The average down payment for a house is between 10-20% of the purchase price, which may help you gauge how much house you can afford.
+The average down payment for a house is typically between 10-20% of the purchase price.
+Understanding how much you can afford to put down on a home may help you gauge how much house you can afford.

 - Homeowner’s insurance